agapow/simpleredcapbuilder/README.txt

 * ``item: 'A', 'B', 'C'``
 * ``section: 'foo', 'bar', 'baz'``
 * ``form: (1, 'one'), (2, 'two'), (3, 'three')``
+* ``item: 3-4; form: 'low', 'high'``

 That is, the repeat element starts with a qualifier saying whether the repeat is for the row, section or form.
 If no qualifier is given, it is assumed to be for the item.
 This is followed by either a range of numbers, or a sequence of values.
 (The sequence is anything that when enclosed in square braces will look like a legal list to Python.)
+Multiple qualifiying statement may be seperated by a semicolon.

 When this data dictionary is expanded, the associated items will be repeated.
 See the example ``simple-but-useless`` for an illustration.